stfc/PSyclone/doc/developer_guide/psy_data.rst

     :ref:`psy_data_parameters_to_constructor`).
-    This can be used to link with two different libraries of the same class at the same time, e.g. you could use ``drhook_profile`` and ``nvidia_profile`` as class es.
+    This can be used to link with two different libraries of the same class at the same time, e.g. you could use ``drhook_profile`` and ``nvidia_profile`` as class prefixes.
 However, this would also require that the corresponding wrapper libraries be modified to use this new prefix.

 Full Example
 ------------